395px

 Seu nome é David, e essa aliança é sagrada, você tem que prometer que vai mantê-la

-Os caras querem falar sobre a cena, mas eu vi isso
+Os caras querem falar da cena, mas eu a vi

 Kano me passou a tocha, eu a recebi